|Admission deadlines:||Fall Priority Deadline - February 1; Fall Final Deadline - April 1|

 PSPB 6261.
 Editorial Content, Rights, and Permissions.
 2 Credits.

-The meaning of rights in the publishing world; what editors need to know in order to negotiate terms for rights that they wish to acquire; how the emerging electronic and digital marketplace affects permissions and rights.
+Meaning and monetization of rights in the publishing world.
+What editors need to know to negotiate terms for rights that they wish to acquire.
+The effects of emerging electronic and digital marketplace on permissions and rights.

 PSPB 6272.
 Book Publicity and Promotion.
 2 Credits.

-Overview of marketing strategies, objectives, and tactics helpful in promoting and publicizing new books and monographs.
+Overview of strategies, objectives, and tactics for promoting and publicizing new books, monographs, and other publishing products, using examples from trade, academic, and electronic publishing.

 PSPB 6280.
 Applied Ethics in Publishing.
 1 Credit.